Elisha N. Hawk

 Prior to earning her law degree, Elisha completed a Master of Liberal Arts program at Johns Hopkins University.
 She also taught middle school English for eleven years in the Baltimore area.
 Elisha graduated from the University of Maryland Francis King Carey School of Law, with a certificate in Health Law.
 Following her law school education, she gained legal experience by litigating medical device and pharmaceutical cases.

-Along with her law practice, Ms. Hawk is an active member of Maryland Association for Justice (MAJ) and the Maryland Association for Justice Foundation.
+Along with her law practice, Ms. Hawk is an incoming chair for the Nursing Home Section of Maryland Association for Justice (MAJ) and the Maryland Association for Justice Foundation.
 She served as President of MAJ from 2017-2018, and she remains active in the organization.
 Prior to leading the organization as its President, she served as Section Chair for New Lawyers.
 The New Lawyers Section was voted Section of the Year two years in a row under her leadership from 2013-2015.
 Elisha is focusing her leadership efforts now with the Maryland Association for Justice Foundation, where she serves as Secretary.
-However, she continues to be active in both organizations, with particular interest in community outreach.
+However, she continues to be active in both organizations, with a particular interest in community outreach.
 She regularly gives distracted driving presentations to area high school students as part of MAJ’s work with ENDDD.org.

 J.D., Health Law Certificate, University of Maryland School of Law